Back to blog

 Bottom line

 "Combot alternative" is the wrong frame.
 Combot is analytics-first.
-Varta is protection-first.
-If the job you're hiring for is "stop spending my evenings deleting spam," you don't need a Combot alternative — you need an AI moderator.
+Varta operates at a different layer altogether — the Trust Layer for Telegram: AI message-decision moderation, cross-community reputation across 48 protected groups, progressive trust calibration.
+If the job you're hiring for is "stop spending my evenings deleting spam," you don't need a Combot alternative — you need a trust layer underneath.
 If the job is "give me a dashboard," keep Combot.

 Most admins end up needing both, and that's fine.